New York Cosmos Stadium: Plan

-The stadium was intended to be part of a privately financed $400 million entertainment complex known as Elmont Town Crossings, designed to be built within Belmont Park.
+The stadium was intended to be part of a privately financed $400 million entertainment complex known as Elmont Town Crossings, designed to be built on the grounds of the Belmont Park racetrack.
 Along with the stadium, the project would have included a Cosmos museum, nearly 250,000 square feet of retail space and restaurants, a 175-room hotel, a pedestrian bridge over Hempstead Turnpike, better road access along the Hempstead Turnpike and Cross Island Parkway, improvements to the LIRR Belmont Park station, new parking space, a new 4.3-acre park, a youth soccer field, and remodeled recreational soccer fields nearby.
 Team officials said the project would have created 500 construction jobs and 3,000 permanent, full-time jobs.